krishangupta2411/calculatorangularjs/README.md

 # calculatorangularjs
-simple calculator with angular js
+simple calculator with angular js by krishan